arkency/posts/posts/2024-06-13-how-to-add-index-to-big-table-of-your-rails-app.md

 I’ll do the maths for you: *1300.4928s* means *21 minutes 40.49 seconds*.
 But it can be even longer — don’t ask me how I found about this.

 While the process of migration will end up eventually, the  migration blocking any other deployments to your application during this time may be unacceptable for various reasons:
+* you cannot release any other change to production until migration completes
+* something other goes wrong and you need to rapidly deploy a hotfix, but you can’t since the deployment is blocked by *long running migration™*
 * process manager on a deployment machine may expect output within, e.g. 5 minutes.
-Such long running migration will get killed in such scenario.
+Long running migration will get killed in such scenario.
-* something other goes wrong and you need to rapidly deploy a hotfix, but you can’t since the deployment is blocked by *long running migration™*

 ## What to do then?
 Simply skip the migration body for `RAILS_ENV=production`: